MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 MT5 EA vs MT4 EA vs cTrader cBot

-MT5 uses EAs through MQL5.
-MT4 uses EAs through MQL4. cTrader uses cBots, commonly through C# or Python.
+MT5 can technically support EAs through MQL5.
+MT4 can technically support EAs through MQL4. cTrader can technically support cBots.
 None of these tools are automatically safe inside a prop firm account.

 Automation can remove hesitation.
 It can also break rules faster than a manual trader.